Pain After A Car Accident

 Getting a fair settlement for delayed injuries

-When your injuries were caused by the car accident, you deserve compensation for them, even if pain and other symptoms were delayed.
+When your injuries were caused by a car accident, you deserve compensation for them, even if pain and other symptoms were delayed.

 Settling too soon after a car accident can leave you high and dry if delayed symptoms appear after you’ve cashed the check.
 You only have one chance to collect compensation, so make sure the settlement amount will be enough to cover your present and future medical costs for injuries caused by the accident.